-SQ: Once again, I think this is a great question because if you go online, and you read, say, articles by Neil Patel, whoever, and they will say that Oh, to rank, you need at least 1500 words.
-If not, you can’t rank.
+SQ: Once again, I think this is a great question because if you go online, and you read, say, articles by Neil Patel, whoever, and they will say you need at least 1500 words or you can’t rank.
 But to me, I think there is a force metric or force number to measure yourself by because I could easily write a piece of content, that’s terrible.
 But it has 2000 words.
 You know?
 Yeah.
 So I think there is no minimum or maximum number of words that you should be focusing on.
 Rather, you should have the mindset that you want to create the best piece of content on a topic.

 And to do that, you have to cover that topic in a lot of depth.
 So you have to talk about every, almost every single thing that somebody who is searching for that keyword or the query will want to know about, and if you cover every sub-topic on that particular topic, essentially, you will reach a certain word length.
 You will create long-form content because you’re trying to be as in-depth as possible.
 And there is no way to go in-depth by creating something that’s short.
 So instead of focusing the number of words, just focus on creating something that’s in-depth.

 Content Maintenance for SEO Purposes

 Steffen: So now that we talked about how to create evergreen content, how important is it to maintain that content?
 Obviously, there are so many companies out there that write content pieces about the same topic that someone else already wrote on a day by day basis.
 How often do content marketers, SEO professionals have to revisit the content and have to make sure that they update the content pieces?